-If you are injured in any kind of motor vehicle accident, you need to file a claim as quickly as possible.
-This is because there are legal deadlines you need to meet, else you lose your right to recover money.
+If you were injured in a motor vehicle accident, you must file a claim with the insurance company as quickly as possible.
+That’s because there are legal deadlines you need to meet to protect your right to recover money.
 Further, the longer you wait, the more difficult it may be to win your case.

-Once the accident is reported, there is still a deadline to actually file a claim with the courts.
-These deadlines are governed by state and federal laws called statutes of limitations.
-In Georgia, the deadlines in most auto cases are:
+If your car accident attorney advises you to take legal action, you must abide by the filing deadline for your unique situation.
+Filing deadlines are governed by state and federal laws called statutes of limitations.
+In Georgia, the deadlines in most auto cases are as follows:

-- Up to 2 years from the date of the accident to file claims for injuries (liability) in most cases.
+- 2 years from the date of the accident to file claims for injuries

-- Up to 4 years from the date of the accident to file claims for damages (car repairs) in most cases.
+- 4 years from the date of the accident to file claims for property damage expenses, like the cost of repairs for your car

-- Longer if you were younger than 18 when the accident happened.
-In most cases, the 2- or 4-year deadline will start from the time you turn 18.
+If you were under 18 when the accident occurred, the 2 or 4-year statute of limitations will start when you turn 18.
 So if you were 17 when the accident happened, you would have nearly 3 years to file a claim for injuries instead of the usual 2 years.

-- Only 6 months from the date of the accident if it involved a city or county vehicle, such as a Park Service truck.
+- You have 6 months from the accident date if it involved a city or county vehicle, such as a Park Service truck.

-- Only 1 year from the date of the accident if it involved a state vehicle, such as a state trooper squad car.
+- You have 1 year from the date of the accident if it involved a state vehicle, such as a state trooper squad car.

-Additionally, special rules apply if a federal government vehicle was involved in the collision.
-In that case, you’d have to go through an administrative claim process first (with a 2-year deadline in most cases) and then have a short 6-month deadline to actually file in court.
+Special rules apply if a federal government vehicle was involved in the collision.
+In that case, you’d have to go through an administrative claim process first, which usually has a 2-year deadline.
+Then, you would have a 6-month time limit to file a civil suit in court.

-You do not have to be the one driving the government vehicle for these special timelines to take effect.
-If you are a private citizen driving your own car, and get in a fender bender caused by a government vehicle, you still have to follow the shorter deadlines.
+You do not have to be the one driving the government vehicle for these special timelines to apply.
+If you are a private citizen driving your car and get in a fender bender caused by a government vehicle, you still have to follow the shorter deadlines.

 Using the Timeline Wisely

-Just because you may have up to 2 years to file your case does not mean it’s a good idea.
+Just because you have up to 2 years to file your personal injury claim does not mean waiting that long is a good idea.
 Typically, the sooner you start the claims process, the stronger your claim is.
 Here’s why filing ASAP can help your chances of getting a fair result:

-- Filing right away shows that you took your injury seriously from the start; insurers can’t claim you are “making up” your injury.
+- Filing immediately shows that you took your injury seriously from the start, which means insurers can’t claim you are “making up” your injury.

 - If you wait too long to file a claim, the insurance company may claim you made your injury worse by putting off treatment.

-- The longer you wait, the harder it is to find witnesses and the less useful those witnesses are.
+- The longer you wait, the harder it is to find witnesses, and the less useful those witnesses will be

-- Police officers forget details as time goes by.
+- Police officers forget details as time passes, making their testimony less effective.

 How Soon After Your Accident Should You Contact an Attorney?

 We urge all car accident victims to look into the claim process as soon as possible.
 Ideally, you should speak to a lawyer within just 1 week of your accident.
-Your lawyer can help you decide if you have a case and what the right next steps are.
+Your lawyer can help you decide if you have a case and determine your best course of action.

 Contact Our Team Today for Help with a Free Consultation